Floobits/news/_posts/2013-07-25-begin-transmission.md

 categories:
 ---

-This site is where we post things tangentially-related to Floobits.
+This site is where we post things related to Floobits.
 To keep current with our goings-ons, [subscribe to our Atom feed](/feed/) or [follow us on Twitter](https://twitter.com/Floobits).

 The site is made with [Jekyll](https://github.com/mojombo/jekyll).
 If you're curious, you can [view the code on GitHub](https://github.com/Floobits/news).